wbergg/insultbot/README.md

 In memory of Riverbot

 This is a project to revive the old bot called "riverbot" which was a bot written in Python(?).
 It had a simple !insult function where you could insult people with in an IRC-channel.
-The source code from riverbot is lost, however, I had a backup of insults.txt.
+The source code from riverbot is long lost, however, I had a backup of insults.txt.
 I've taken the liberty to rewrite the entire bot in GO.

 In version 2.0 support for Telegram is added since IRC is slowly dying and being more and more phased out.
-With the new version, a config file is added to control options and enable/disable services.
+With the new version, a config file is added to control options and enable/disable different services and settings.

 ## Setup
-Create a config-file called "config.json" that should look like this:
+Create a config-file called "config.json" in the config/ dir.

 ```
-// IRC server settings
 {
     "Telegram": {
         "enabled": "true",